MIT-PSFC/disruption-py/docs/INSTALL.md

 which python
 ```

-Python requirements may be installed either from the Poetry-native lockfile `poetry.lock` committed to the repository in the main folder, or through the backward-compatible pip-style `requirements.txt` files named according to the dependency group within the `.pip` folder, e.g. `.pip/main.txt`.
+Python requirements should be installed from the Poetry-native lockfile `poetry.lock` committed to the repository in the main folder.
+If necessary, backward-compatible pip-style `requirements.txt` files can be produced through the [Poetry export command](https://python-poetry.org/docs/cli/#export).

 ### Virtual environments